As the market for fake gold grows more sophisticated, it can be challenging to distinguish the real deal from a counterfeit.

 Look for jewellers that are certified by reputable organizations, like the Gemological Institute of America (GIA) and Canadian Jewellers Association (CJA).
 You can also check online reviews or ask for referrals from friends and family.

-Determining the authenticity of gold is a crucial step in avoiding scams and protecting your investments.
+Determining the authenticity of gold is a crucial step in avoiding scams and protecting your purchases.
 Remember to perform multiple tests to ensure authenticity and always exercise caution when buying from unknown sources.